MaharjanGagan2057/blog-node-project/notes .md

 app.listen(3000),()=>{
     console.log(`nodejs project is running on port $(port)`);
 }
-4.npm install express /npm i express (after install check in package.json file  ) 5.npm install nodemoon (after install check in package.json file ) 6.npm start and see live changes in server and cmd of  currentproject
+4. npm install express /npm i express (after install check in package.json file  )
+5. npm install nodemoon (after install check in package.json file )
+6. npm start and see live changes in server and cmd of  currentproject
 7. write in package.json file inside script : "start": "nodemon app.js"
 8. npm install ejs (after install check in package.json file ) 9.create a new 'views'  folder name all of letter in small letter must be this.
+10. npm i squelize (intall squelize in nodejs)
+11. npm i mysql2(install mysql version 2)
+12.install xamp in your computer to run mysql

+## for database
+mySql2 (meaning mysql version 2)